 Instructions

-- After 10 minutes, the tamarind will be cool enough to handle.
-Now squeeze the tamarind with your fingers.
-Do this for 2-3 minutes.
-The amber coloured water thickening and become pulpy.
+- After 10 minutes, when it’s cool enough to handle, squeeze the soaked tamarind with your fingers for 2–3 minutes or until the water becomes thick and pulpy.

-- Store the tamarind pulp in a clean glass jar, tightly sealed and in the refrigerator.
-This will stay good for about 2 weeks.
+- Store the tamarind paste in a clean, tightly sealed glass jar in the refrigerator, where it will keep for about 2 weeks.

 Video